 Beyond our 90% target, we consider neutralizing the remaining (up to 10%) of our absolute emissions for which reduction actions aren’t viable.
 In line with SBTi, we will neutralize (offsetOffset/Carbon offsettingAccording to the Intergovernmental Panel on Climate Change (IPCC) a carbon offset is a reduction of GHG in order to balance out an emission made elsewhere.
 Essentially, offsetting refers to buying carbon credits which are tradable units of reduced GHG emissions from projects outside an organization‘s operations (IPCC).
 However, it’s important to note that buying these credits doesn't actually reduce the emissions created by the original activity—it's just compensating for them by funding projects that cut emissions elsewhere.
 In other words, carbon offsetting doesn’t directly lower the emissions from the activity you’re trying to offset. ) these remaining emissions through high-quality permanent carbon removal solutions.
 We will ensure that we invest only in certified high-quality projects that will ensure additionality, permanence, exclusivity and with environmental and social safeguards.

-To find out more about our approach and actions, see our Climate Action page.
+To find out more about our approach and actions, see our Climate Action page and our Climate Transition Action Plan.

-The footwear and apparel industry is resource intensive and has impacts on the environment along the entire value chain, from raw materials extraction to product manufacturing and end-of-life.
+The footwear and apparel industry is resource intensive and has impacts on the environment along the entire value chain, from raw materials extraction to the manufacturing of products and the end of their life.
 We strive to mitigate these impacts through responsible material sourcing practices and strict waste management in our value chain.
 With our long-term circularity strategy, we are working toward gradually embedding circular economy principles into our business model.

 TARGET | 100% OF THE POLYESTER USED IN OUR PRODUCTS TO BE RECYCLED POLYESTER BY 2024. | |